TirsvadWeb/DotNet.Portfolio/README.md

 - Add projects: title, description, tech stack, links, screenshots
 - Optionally upload or link your CV (PDF or other supported format)
 - Share the URL with potential employers as your personal portfolio
+- On Windows, use `certmgr.msc` or the MMC Certificates snap-in to copy the certificate to `Trusted Root Certification Authorities` (only for local dev).
+- On macOS, add the certificate to Keychain and mark it as trusted.
+- `mkcert` automates trust for local development on macOS and Windows.

+---

 ## 🗺️ Roadmap / Future Ideas
 - [ ] v0.1 Basic profile with certificate login